The Dirty Dozen: Toys

 Some of the surviving cast members of the original film provided the voices of the toy soldiers in Joe Dante's Small Soldiers.

 In popular culture

 In 2014, Warner Bros. announced that director David Ayer would be the director of a live-action adaptation of the DC Comics property Suicide Squad, and Ayer has gone on to say that the film is "the Dirty Dozen with super villains", citing the original film as inspiration.

+Detroit-based hip-hop group D12, also known as the Dirty Dozen, took its name from the movie, which they had not seen, and mistakenly thought it was a Western movie.

 Remake

-In December 2019 Warner Brothers announced it was developing a remake with David Ayer set to direct.
+In December 2019 Warner Bros. announced it was developing a remake with David Ayer set to direct.